 It’s an ancient form of coffee processing that doesn’t involve nearly as much labor or resources as washed processing.
-Instead, whole coffee cherries are simply placed in the sun to dry, making the hulling process much easier.
+Instead, coffee producers place whole coffee cherries in the sun to dry, making the hulling process much easier.

 Many argue that natural coffee processing is inferior to washed processing due to its inconsistencies and unrefined flavors.
 Meanwhile, others praise the bold tastes that naturally-processed coffee offers, which often includes a citrus acidity and tropical fruit flavors.
 This form of coffee processing also has a smaller water footprint and those that use it are constantly finding new methods to increase quality.

 Semi-washed processing is a middle ground between washed and natural coffee processing.
 It removes the dry coffee cherry but maintains the sticky, mucilage layer surrounding the bean.